Iran nuke deal could push oil prices lower

 Iran reached an agreement Sunday with the U.S. and five other world powers to freeze its nuclear program for six months while the two sides work on a more permanent deal covering Iran's development of nuclear technology.
 In exchange, some sanctions against Iran will be relieved, and it will get access to some frozen overseas assets, including $4.2 billion in oil revenue.

 Kevin Book, an analyst at ClearView Energy Partners in Washington, predicts the price of Brent Crude, an international benchmark used to price oil used by many U.S. refineries, could fall to $90 a barrel by the end of next year if talks yield a final agreement.
-That's 19 percent below Brent's level Monday, where it closed down 5 cents at $111 a barrel.
+That's 19 percent below Brent's $111 close on Friday.

 Analysts caution, though, that if talks on a final deal fall apart — or even appear to be faltering — oil could instead rocket higher.
 Iran and the West have been seemingly close to an agreement on nuclear issues in the past, only to abandon talks and descend deeper into acrimony.